Prerequisite: GRMN5070 (GE507); or GRMN5160 (GE516); or equivalent ability to B2 of the CEFR must be demonstrated.

 On successfully completing the module students will be able to:

-11.2 Demonstrate consolidated and extended ability to accurately recognise and use a range of registers in German, and gain enhanced sensitivity to the equivalent English registers.
+8.2 Demonstrate consolidated and extended ability to accurately recognise and use a range of registers in German, and gain enhanced sensitivity to the equivalent English registers;

-11.3 Demonstrate perfected linguistic skills by means of studying grammatical and lexical subtleties of the German language.
+8.3 Demonstrate perfected linguistic skills by means of studying grammatical and lexical subtleties of the German language;

-11.4 Analyse and gain a deeper understanding of concepts (both linguistic and cultural), and the complex relation between such concepts, in both German and English.
+8.4 Analyse and demonstrate a deep and cogent understanding of topics related to language and cultural studies, and the complex inter-relationships between such topics, in both German and English;